 - You require some support for patches and updates.

 - You would like to use a cPanel.

-- You have the ability to install your own third-party apps.
+- You can install your own third-party apps.

 - You don’t need access to the hosting company’s dedicated team of server admins.

-A virtual private server offers great benefits, scalability and pricing options for any growing business.
-The flexibility of fully managed, self-managed or managed VPS plans allows a business to choose a plan based on needs, available resources and priorities.
+A virtual private server offers excellent benefits, scalability and pricing options for any growing business.
+The flexibility of fully managed, self-managed or managed VPS plans allows a business to choose a plan based on needs, resources, and priorities.

 If you feel like you need more information about VPS, reach out to your hosting provider and look into your options!